School of Design

 In common with all courses at the University of the Arts London, this course is credit rated.
 The course is 3 years, levels 4-6.
 Each year requires you to achieve 120 credit points.
 To be awarded the BA (Hons) Information and Interface Design qualification, you need to accumulate a total of 360 credits.

-Course Leader: Tobias Revell
+Course Tutor: Tobias Revell

 We know what it takes to be successful in your chosen field.
 Your tutors are professionals in their own right and understand what you need to help you establish your career.